KalebJohnson/KalebJohnson/README.md

 - 🔭 I’m currently working on ...
 Gradutation and personal projects ( job hunt )
 - 🌱 I’m currently learning ...
-BE ( more technologies ) FE ( react three fiber ) !
+BE ( various node.js technologies ) FE ( react three fiber ) !
 - 👯 I’m looking to collaborate on ...
 Web Applications!
 - 💬 Ask me about ... anything..
 - 📫 How to reach me: ...
 [My linkedin!](https://www.linkedin.com/in/kaleb-johnson1/)